civol/HDLRuby/README.md

     end
 ```

 In the code above, `mem_enum` is the variable referring to the resulting enumerator built for accessing memory `mem`.
-For the access, it is assumed that one cycle must be waited after the address is sets, and therefore a `step` command is added in the access procedure before `data` can be returned.
+For the access, it is assumed that one cycle must be waited for after the address is set, and therefore a `step` command is added in the access procedure before `data` can be returned.

 With this basis, several algorithms have been implemented using enumerators and are usable for all the enumerable objects.
 All these algorithms are HW implantation of the Ruby Enumerable methods.
 They are accessible using the corresponding ruby method prefixed by character `s`.
 For example, the HW implementation of the ruby `all?` method is generated by the `sall?` method.
 In details: